 3. Geohot’s famous stream Can you multiply a matrix?

 I highly recommend checking out these well-written and well-spoken tutorials with alternative implementations.
 They helped me better understand the topic and, in some sense, motivated me to write my own implementation.
 The reason is that all three solutions above work only for specific matrix sizes and do not really achieve OpenBLAS’ performance.
 They are brilliant for educational purposes but not usable as drop-in replacement for existing BLAS libraries.
 So, I wasn’t satisfied with the results and continued researching until I stumbled across two fascinating papers: “Anatomy of High-Performance Matrix Multiplication” and “Anatomy of High-Performance Many-Threaded Matrix Multiplication”.
 The former presents BLAS implementation known as GotoBLAS, developed by Kazushige Goto.
-The latter briefly reviews the design of matmul implementation from BLIS library (an extended version of GotoBLAS) and discusses different parallelization strategies.
-I had a feeling that the BLIS matmul could be implemented in pure C relatively easily and might potentially outperform OpenBLAS if implemented correctly.
+The latter briefly reviews the matmul design used in BLIS library (an extended version of GotoBLAS) and discusses different parallelization strategies.
+I had a feeling that the BLIS matmul design could be implemented in pure C relatively straightforward and might potentially outperform OpenBLAS if implemented correctly.
 In the next chapters we will therefore focus on the matmul algorithm used in BLIS and re-implement it from scratch.
 Before we dive into the optimization process, let’s discuss how to install OpenBLAS and properly benchmark the code on CPU.

-How to install and benchmark OpenBLAS
+How to Install and Benchmark OpenBLAS

-• CPU: AMD Ryzen 7 7700
+• CPU: AMD Ryzen 7 9700X

 • RAM: 32GB DDR5 6000 MHz CL36